Anaemia

 6 to < 12 years 20 to < 40 kg 1 tab x 2

-Children ≥ 1 year and adults: 5 mg once daily
+• Children 1 year and over and adults: 5 mg once daily

 • Malaria: see Malaria (Chapter 6).
 In the event of associated iron deficiency, wait 4 weeks after malaria treatment before prescribing iron supplements.